 Most of JetBrains Rider's coding assistance features are also supported in C++.
-You can find the detailed information on these features in the corresponding topics of the Coding Assistance section.
+You can find the detailed information on these features in the corresponding topics of the Coding assistance section.

 In this topic, you can find some examples of using coding assistance features in C++.

 By default, code inspection, quick-fixes, and context actions are available in all solution files.
-If necessary, you can enable these features in external files referenced from solution with the Enable inspections, quick fixes and context actions in files external to the solution checkbox on the page of JetBrains Rider settings Ctrl+Alt+S.
+If necessary, you can enable these features in external files referenced from solution with the Enable inspections, quick fixes and context actions in files external to the solution checkbox on the page of JetBrains Rider settings Control+Alt+S.

 Automatic and basic completion

 The selected completion item displays a popup with syntax-highlighted signature and documentation.
-If necessary, you can disable this popup by clearing the Show the parameter info popup in _ ms checkbox on the page of JetBrains Rider settings Ctrl+Alt+S.
+If necessary, you can disable this popup by clearing the Show the parameter info popup in _ ms checkbox on the page of JetBrains Rider settings Control+Alt+S.